hedyhli/outline.nvim/README.md

 - You can customize the split command used for creating the outline window split using `outline_window.split_command`, such as `"topleft vsp"`.
 See `:h windows`

+- Is the outline window too slow when first opening a file?
+This is usually due to the LSP not being ready when you open outline, hence we have to wait for the LSP response before the outline can be shown.
+If LSP is ready generally the outline latency is almost negligible.

 ## Recipes

 Behaviour you may want to achieve and the combination of configuration options